 To sign up as a Sponsor, please contact Lorenzo Thione at firstname.lastname@example.org.

 When & Where

-StartOut is a national 501(c)(3) nonprofit organization dedicated to creating great business leaders by fostering LGBT entrepreneurs.
-With over 50 annual events and 5,000 participants nationwide, StartOut inspires, educates and supports LGBT entrepreneurs.
-StartOut has chapters in New York, San Francisco, Austin and Boston with Los Angeles in development.
-Visit www.startout.org for more information.
+StartOut is a national 501(c)(3) nonprofit organization dedicated to fostering and developing entrepreneurship in the LGBT community.
+With over 50 annual events and over 7,000 participants nationwide, StartOut connects the entrepreneurial ecosystem, educates entrepreneurs on issues surrounding the business lifecycle and inspires the LGBT community by profiling out and successful founders.
+StartOut currently has chapters in San Francisco, New York, Austin, Boston and is developing chapters in Los Angeles.
+Visit www.startout.org to learn more.